enriqueforner/openuem-docs/docs/04-Console/12-version.md

 # Version information

-OpenUEM shows the current console version (🎯 new feature in 0.3.0) in the header and an icon if a new release is available so you can update it when you wish.
+OpenUEM shows the current console version in the header and an icon if a new release is available so you can update it when you wish.

 ![New version](/img/console/new_version.png)